EQUINE DISTRESS (THE PROBLEM)

 We are presently sold out of all NIGHTWATCH® smart halters and safety collars offered during our pre-order phase.
-Additional NIGHTWATCH® smart devices will be available for retail purchase soon (shipping in Spring 2017) starting at $699.99 plus the cost of an annual monitoring contract/license equal to less than $1/day.
+Additional NIGHTWATCH® smart devices will be available for retail purchase soon (shipping in late 2017) starting at $699.99 plus the cost of an annual monitoring contract/license equal to less than $1/day.
 All costs are represented in US dollars.

 + Will NIGHTWATCH® be available outside the US and Canada?

 NIGHTWATCH® is presently available to horses domiciled within the US and Canada.
 However, we are working to make NIGHTWATCH® available in other countries/regions outside of North America in late 2018.
 Check back for more updates.

 NIGHTWATCH® can be ordered online at nightwatch24.com or by calling customer care at 800-787-3856.

 Most horses spend a significant amount of time each day, especially at night, unsupervised in a stall or in a pasture when and where danger/distress (eg, colic, casting) can occur.
 For this reason, we invented NIGHTWATCH® to act as your eyes and ears to monitor horses when you cannot be there.
 It is our hope that the introduction of NIGHTWATCH® will allow for earlier intervention by caretakers resulting in improved survival and quality of life outcomes in many horses.